michaelo/sapt/README.md

 * Dev: Test feature flags based on comptime-parsing a feature-file
 * Support list of curl-commands as alternative output?
 * Performant, light-weight GUI (optional)?
 Plotting performance for stress tests and such.
-* Support parallel requests?
-Both for general perceived performance as well as for stress-tests (low pri)
 * Support response-time as test-prereq?
 Perhaps in playlist (low pri)